Get to know the place

 This one of a kind museum is the only Carricature Museum in Egypt.
 It is curated by the Egyptian artist Mohamed Abla, who runs the Fayoum Art Center.
 Opened in 2009, the museum aims at creating a space where caricatures can be exhibited and given the much needed importance and attention they deserve.
 It is housed in a beautiful adobe building.
 The main room with a beautiful mud brick dome hosts 500 caricatures by 50 different Middle Eastern and Egyptian artists.
 These artists include Moustafa Hussein, Saroukhan, Ahmed Toughan, Ahmed Hegazy, Salah El Lethy, George El Bahgoury.

-Do a pottery course
+Take a pottery course

 Being the famous pottery source that it is, Tunis Village has many opportunities for visitors to meet with the local artisans.
 Watch them prepare the clay, shape the product, painted and glaze it.
 Just by strolling through the small village streets you can marvel at the beautiful creations and learn about these processes.